lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {{RFC9483}} Section 7 and {{sect-c}} for profiles of the PKIMessage structures that MUST be supported for specific use cases.

-## Root CA Initialization
+## Trusted CA Initialization
 {: id="sect-6.1"}
-\[See {{sect-3.1.1.2}} for this document's definition of "root CA".\]
+\[See {{sect-3.1.1.2}} for this document's definition of "trusted CA".\]

-A newly created root CA must produce a "self-certificate", which is a Certificate structure with the profile defined for the "newWithNew" certificate issued following a root CA key update.
+If the newly created trusted CA is the top of a PKI hierarchy, it must produce a "self-certificate", which is a certificate structure with the profile defined for the "newWithNew" certificate issued following a trusted CA key update.

-In order to make the CA's self certificate useful to end entities that do not acquire the self certificate via "out-of-band" means, the CA must also produce a fingerprint for its certificate.
+In order to make the CA's self-certificate useful to end entities that do not acquire the self-certificate via "out-of-band" means, the CA must also produce a fingerprint for its certificate.
 End entities that acquire this fingerprint securely via some "out-of-band" means can then verify the CA's self-certificate and, hence, the other